project-bluebird/bluebird/API.md

 }
 ```

 Where the file path is relative to the BlueSky root directory.
 The filename must end with `.scn`.
-In future, there will hopefully be some central store of scenario files which can be used in addition to the ones bundled with BlueSky.
+In future there will hopefully be some central store of scenario files which can be used in addition to the ones bundled with BlueSky.

 Returns:

 - `200 Ok` - Scenario was loaded
 - `400 Bad Request` - Filename was invalid
 - `500 Internal Server Error` - Could not load the scenario
-	- This could be due to the file not existing, or case-sensitivity of the given filename (some are named `*.scn`, while others are `*.SCN`
+	- This could be due to the file not existing, or case-sensitivity of the given filename (some are named `*.scn`, while others are `*.SCN`)

 ## Simulation Reset

-Resets the simulation and clears all aircraft data.
+Resets the simulation and clears all aircraft data:

 ```javascript
 POST /api/v1/reset